benravago/mini-jfx/README.md

 In this case, 'minimal' means being able to start a simple HelloWorld javafx application with the least javafx and jre modules which turned out to be javafx.base, javafx.graphics, javafx.controls, and java.base (with a couple of other small jdk modules).

-Some patches were needed to remove the java.desktop dependency in javafx.base to remove a java.desktop dependency (four small classes were copied from java/beans to com/sun/javafx/property/adapter).
+Some patches were needed to remove the java.desktop dependency in javafx.base.
+Also, four small classes were copied from java.desktop:java.beans to com/sun/javafx/property/adapter.

 Some patches were also applied to javafx.graphics to remove non-Linux dependencies as well as printer support (which relied on java.awt.print).